-Lying and addiction tend to go together for many different reasons.
-Whether it be to cope with feelings of guilt and shame or societal stigma, there are some behaviors an addicted person can do to try and repair trust with loved ones.
+Lying and compulsive behaviors tend to go together for many different reasons.
+Whether it be to cope with feelings of guilt and shame or societal stigma, there are some behaviors a person struggling with struggling compulsions can do to try and repair trust with loved ones.

 Brain and Mental Health